 As observed in Figure 7B, 200 mg/mL concentration at low oscillation stresses 0.02≤σ≤0.04 Pa, the storage modulus (G’) decreases but still remains greater than the loss modulus (G”).
 Within the oscillation stress range 0.04≤σ≤0.07 Pa, there was a “crossover” region wherein the G’ and G” values remain approximately equal.
 This region is marked in Figure 7B with dashed lines and corresponding oscillation stress values were noted 0.04193≤σ≤0.06467 Pa.
 Beyond this region, G” attained a higher value than G’ suggesting a transition to a fluid-like behavior.
 However, G” (representing viscosity) remained constant within the full range of oscillation stress 0.01≤σ≤0.5 Pa.
 The phase angle data presented in Figure 7E show a higher degree of variance, especially in the oscillation stress range 0.04193≤σ≤0.06467 Pa.
 From Figures 7B, E one can infer that there was transitional behavior of the fluid from linear viscoelastic to non-linear viscoelastic region.
 Further, the 200 mg/mL mucus concentration represented non-Newtonian characteristics and propensity to yield with in the oscillation stress range, 0.04193≤σ≤0.06467 Pa.
 The non-Newtonian, shear-thinning fluid-like behavior agreed with the apparent viscosity data presented in Figure 8A and corresponding stress variations in Figure 8B.

-The 400 mg/mL mucus concentration data are presented in Figure 7C,F. The G’ and G” trends in Figure 7C clearly demonstrate a yielding phenomenon with a crossover point between G” and G’ occurring after sharp decline in G”.
-The apparent yield stress (σy) value was recorded as 0.2736 Pa.
-Furthermore, G” > G’ where oscillation stress (σ) was less than the apparent yield stress (σ<σy) and G” < G’ where σ<σy.
-This indicated a clear change in the state of the mucus from gel-like to a non-Newtonian fluid-like state.
+The 400 mg/mL mucus concentration data are presented in Figures 7C,F. The G’ and G” trends in Figure 7C clearly demonstrate a yielding phenomenon with a crossover point between G” and G’.
+The apparent yield stress (σy) value was recorded as 0.2736 Pa indicating a clear change in the state of the mucus from gel-like to a non-Newtonian fluid-like state.
 The phase angle data presented in Figure 7F shows a sharp increase at the apparent yield stress (σy=0.2736 Pa) from approximately 20˚ to 65˚.
-Such sharp increase in the phase angle can occur when the material undergoes yielding and starts to flow like a fluid.
-The non-Newtonian fluid-like behavior can be further supported with the results of steady state shear tests reported in Figure 8A,8B.
-The apparent yield stress as reported in steady state shear tests was 0.2272 Pa (Figure 8A).
+Such a sharp increase in the phase angle can occur when the material undergoes yielding and starts to flow like a fluid.
+The non-Newtonian fluid-like behavior can be further supported with the results of steady state shear tests reported in Figures 8A,B. The apparent yield stress as reported in steady state shear tests was 0.2272 Pa (Figure 8B).

 Results of steady state shear rate experiments